neutron-org/testnets/quark/testcases/ICA+ICQ.md

 This is done as one of the [steps](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/validator_test.sh#L85) in the testing script.

+### Uploading the test contract

+You need to know the address of the test contract in order to configure ICA and ICQ relayers properly (so that they process only the messages related to that specific contract).
+In order to do that:

+1. Upload the contract instantiation [script]([https://github.com/neutron-org/neutron-contracts/tree/neutron_audit_oak_19_09_2022_fixes](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/validator_test_upload_contract.sh) to your machine,
+2. Execute the script: `sh validator_test_upload_contract.sh`.

 ### Setting up the relayers

 #### IBC relayer

 See the [instruction](https://github.com/neutron-org/testnets/blob/main/quark/ibc-relayer/instruction.md).

-> Note: the IBC rlayer allows you to [specify](https://github.com/neutron-org/testnets/blob/9146e8c3f8d954798d478a822592888d7ff52e66/quark/ibc-relayer/config.toml#L164) the channels that the relayer will work with.
-You will want to configure your relayer to only process the interchain transactions submitted by your test contract.
-This can only be done after you have deployed your test contract (because you need to know the contract address); you can restart the relayer with updated configuration to make these settings effective.
+> Note: don't forget to [specify](https://github.com/neutron-org/testnets/blob/9146e8c3f8d954798d478a822592888d7ff52e66/quark/ibc-relayer/config.toml#L164) the channels that the relayer will work with using the contract address from the previous step.
 See the [documentation](https://docs.neutron.org/neutron/interchain-txs/overview#relaying) for more information.

 #### ICQ relayer setup

 See the [instruction]([TODO](https://github.com/neutron-org/testnets/blob/main/quark/icq-relayer/README.md)).

-> Note: the ICQ rlayer allows you to [specify](TODO) the contract addresses that the relayer will work with.
-You will want to configure your relayer to only process the interchain queries submitted by your test contract.
-This can only be done after you have deployed your test contract (because you need to know the contract address); you can restart the relayer with updated configuration to make these settings effective.
+> Note: don't forget to [specify](TODO) the contract addresses that the relayer will work with using the contract address from the previous step.
 See the [documentation](https://docs.neutron.org/relaying/icq-relayer#relayer-application-settings) for more information.

 #### Create connection between chains